pkulchenko/ZeroBraneStudio/vera-plugin-debugging.md

 </implementation>
 {% endhighlight %}

-- Start a debugging session on a Lua script and upload `D_SimplyVirtual.xml` and `I_SimplyVirtual.xml` files to the Vera device by using right click in the editor and select `Upload to ...` option from the context menu.
+- Start a debugging session on a Lua script (not an .xml file!) and upload `D_SimplyVirtual.xml` and `I_SimplyVirtual.xml` files to the Vera device by using right click in the editor and select `Upload to ...` option from the context menu.
 - Now go to your **Vera device web interface** at `http://device-ip-address/cmh/`